oumi-ai/oumi/.github/pull_request_template.md

 When your PR is merged, its title will appear in our release notes.
 Make sure your title gives a clear description of your change!

-After you've updated your title, please replace this section with a clear description of your change.
+After you've updated your title, please replace this section with a detailed description of your change.
 Include as much context as possible so your reviewers can easily understand *what* you're changing and *why*.
 The more information you provide, the faster we can review your change!
 -->